gvwilson/sdxpy/src/viewer/index.md

 The `TRANSLATE` dictionary turns these into human-readable names that we can glue together with `_do_` to make a method name;
-we got the hexadecimal value `"\x18"` by logging keystrokes to a file and the looking at its contents.
+we got the hexadecimal value `"\x18"` by logging keystrokes to a file and then looking at its contents.
 We could probably have found this value in some documentation somewhere if we had looked hard enough, but a ten-second experiment seemed simpler.

 With `_interact` in place,
-we can re-write `_run` to be just five lines long:
+we can rewrite `_run` to be just five lines long:

 [% inc file="dispatch_keys.py" keep="main" %]